opensearch-project/sql/docs/dev/Pagination-v2.md

 ## End of scrolling/paging

-When scrolling is finished, SQL plugin still returns a cursor.
-This cursor leads to the final page, which as no cursor and no data.
-Receiving that page means all data was properly queried and returned to user.
-Cursor is closed automatically on processing that page.
+When scrolling is finished, SQL plugin returns a final cursor.
+This cursor leads to an empty page, which has no cursor and no data hits.
+Receiving that page means all data was properly queried, and the scrolling cursor has been closed.

 The client will receive an [error response](#error-response) if executing this request results in an OpenSearch or SQL plug-in error.